PartialVolume/shredos.x86_64/README.md

 make busybox-menuconfig
 make busybox-update-config
 ```
-### Important ShredOS files and folders
+### Important ShredOS files and folders when building from source

 #### ../board/shredos/doimg.sh
 doimg.sh is a bash script, the main purpose of which, is to generate the .img file located in output/images/.
 However it is also used to copy the pre-compiled .efi file and other files such as the shredos.ico, autorun.inf for Windows, README.txt.
-The contents of board/shredos/version.txt is also used to rename rename the .img file with version info and current date and time.
+The contents of board/shredos/version.txt is also used to rename the .img file with version info and current date and time.

 #### ../board/shredos/version.txt
 This file contains the version information as seen in the title on nwipe's title bar, i.e. '2021.08.2_22_x86-64_0.32.023'.
 This version ingformation is also used when naming the .img file in ../output/images/ /board/shredos/version.txt is manually updated for each new release of ShredOS.